Charlie Don't Surf (Veronica Mars): Synopsis

-Logan comes over for dinner at Veronica's house, and Keith becomes increasingly annoyed when Logan refuses to answer some questions.
+Logan comes over for dinner at Veronica's house, and Keith becomes increasingly annoyed when Veronica steers Logan away from answering some questions.
 Veronica goes into Parker Lee's (Julie Gonzalo) room, where Veronica reveals that she was raped as well.
 A journalist interviews Parker, while Logan discusses finances with his accountant.
 Logan asks Veronica for help in searching through records in an attempt to catch the accountant.
-Meanwhile, a woman asks Keith to investigate her husband, who may be having an affair.
+Meanwhile, an old acquaintance, Harmony Chase (Laura San Giacomo) asks Keith to investigate her husband, who may be having an affair.
 Wallace informs Veronica that there was a Pi Sigma fraternity party the night of every rape.
 Later, Dick (Ryan Hansen) asks Veronica to prove that the fraternity is innocent, and Veronica agrees just to infiltrate the fraternity.
-Keith sees the husband getting into a car with several other women.
-He contacts Harmony, the woman, and presents the evidence.
+Keith sees the husband getting into a car with another woman.
+He contacts Harmony and presents the evidence.

 Veronica talks to the fraternity boys, and one of them tells her information that leads to her suspecting a boy named Chip.
 Keith and Harmony flirt, and Harmony shows a good amount of true romantic interest in Keith.
 Logan's family has been donating $10,000 a month to “Aaron’s Kids”, which Veronica learns is not actually a charity.
 Veronica talks to Chip, who says that he was with another girl, who admits it while saying that she'll never say so openly.
 Veronica turns her suspicion on Dick.
 After doing more digging, Veronica says that the money is going to Logan's illegitimate brother, Charlie Stone.
 Parker insults Veronica for supposedly working with the fraternity.
 Keith catches Harmony's husband kissing another woman.
 After talking to one of the other rape victims, Veronica discusses Claire with a slightly offbeat clerk, who says that Claire went in with a guy.
 Logan meets Charlie (Matt Czuchry), and they connect over surfing.
 However, Veronica notices some inconsistencies at Charlie's private school job.

 Veronica learns that “Charlie” is in fact a reporter who is doing a story on Logan, and Logan punches him.
 Keith tells Harmony that her husband was not in fact cheating after all.
 Veronica obtains proof that another person, not one of the fraternity members, was with Claire the night she was raped.
 While retrieving Logan's watch, Veronica learns that Logan's actual half-brother did not betray him to the journalist.